yuygfgg/cue-splitter/README.md

 - check & remove original track

-- organize muiti disc album
+- tag muiti disc album

 **Warning: don't pause during a split2flac process in wrong folder, it may cause data loss in that folder in some corner cases.
 If you did, remove the .processing file in that folder before resume.**